Skip to main content

 Here’s how it works:

-Add any variables you wish to analyse.
+Add the splits you wish to analyse.
 These could include specific demographics, answers to questions or custom segments.
-You can add as many variables as you’d like.
+You can add as many as you’d like.

 Next, add your stacked variable.
 This will be the variable that is on the top level of your table, and all your other variables will go underneath.
 Once you've added a stacked variable, you can choose from waves, country, age or gender dependent on what you have available for your survey.

 Use the stacked crosstab to identify patterns, trends, and insights that may not be apparent in simpler analyses.
-For example, you can compare how different age groups respond to survey questions across various countries, all in one comprehensive table.
+For example, you can compare how different genders respond to survey questions across various countries, all in one comprehensive table.

 • Time-Saving: Stacked crosstabs eliminate the need to create multiple separate segments for each country or wave, significantly reducing the time and effort required for analysis.